Task-based End-to-end Model Learning in Stochastic Optimization: Introduction

 We propose to train a probabilistic model not (solely) for predictive accuracy, but so that--when it is later used within the loop of a stochastic programming procedure--it produces solutions that minimize the ultimate task-based loss.
 This formulation may seem somewhat counterintuitive, given that a ``perfect'' predictive model would of course also be the optimal model to use within a stochastic programming framework.
 However, the reality that all models \emph{do} make errors illustrates that we should indeed look to a final task-based objective to determine the proper error tradeoffs within a machine learning setting.
 This paper proposes one way to evaluate task-based tradeoffs in a fully automated fashion, by computing derivatives through the solution to the stochastic programming problem in a manner that can improve the underlying model.

-We begin by presenting background material and related work in areas spanning stochastic programming, end-to-end training, optimizing alternative loss functions, and the classic generative/discriminative tradeoff in machine learning.
+We begin by presenting background material and related work in areas spanning stochastic programming, end-to-end training, and optimizing alternative loss functions.
 We then describe our approach within the formal context of stochastic programming, and give a generic method for propagating task loss through these problems in a manner that can update the models.
 We report on three experimental evaluations of the proposed approach: a classical inventory stock problem, a real-world electrical grid scheduling task, and a real-world energy storage arbitrage task.
 We show that the proposed approach outperforms traditional modeling and purely black-box policy optimization approaches.